+One of the blogs I’ve really valued over the years was written by a pseudonymous academic blogger called DrugMonkey, but for two months the Monkey’s blog has been silent.
+Has he called it a day?
+Dropped the mic after successfully having big impact?
+What’s the deal?
 After many years could it be that the DrugMonkey decided to move on to focus on other things?
 He provided valuable, no-B.S. perspectives on science and in particular on NIH funding.
 There was also the occasional post on the science of …Read More

-It’s a shame that National Geographichas become part of a corporate empire that is not always consistent, to put it nicely, with data-based reality.
+It’s a shame that National Geographic (NatGeo) has become part of a corporate empire that is not always consistent, to put it nicely, with data-based reality.
 Can NatGeo maintain its credibility and impact, when it is owned by a climate change denier (quoted for example as dissing folks as “extreme greenies”) who also has other very non-scientific priorities?
 There’s been an increasing amount of discussion of the technology that could produce GM humans.
 This dialogue includes the new Hinxton Statement (my take on that here) and …Read More